Lotus Isle

 Lotus Isle Amusement Park was an amusement park that operated from 1930 to 1932 on Tomahawk Island in Portland, Oregon.
-Known as the "Wonderland of the Pacific Northwest", Lotus Isle was located just east of the more successful Jantzen Beach amusement park.
+Known as the "Wonderland of the Pacific Northwest", Lotus Isle was located just east of the more successful Jantzen Beach Amusement Park.
 Lotus Isle spread out over 128 acre and at the time was Portland's largest amusement park.

 History

+1930: Construction and opening

-Lotus Isle Amusement Park opened on June 28, 1930 after a group of investors realized the success of the nearby Jantzen Beach Amusement Park.
+Lotus Isle Amusement Park opened on June 28, 1930, after a group of investors realized the success of the nearby Jantzen Beach Amusement Park.
 At the time of its opening, Lotus Isle was the largest amusement park in Oregon.
-The park consisted of forty attractions including bumper cars, a rollercoaster, and a dance hall called the Peacock Ballroom.
+The park consisted of forty attractions including bumper cars, a rollercoaster, a log cabin-style cafe, and a dance hall called the Peacock Ballroom.
+The Peacock Ballroom cost approximately $60,000 to construct.

+Injury and death incidents

+A patron of the park allegedly sustained injuries while riding a rollercoaster in the park on July 13, 1930, and sought $25,000 in damages over the incident.